Justin Hawkins

-Justin David Hawkins (born 17 March 1975) is an English musician, Internet personality, singer, and songwriter best known as the founder, lead singer, and lead guitarist of The Darkness, of which his younger brother Dan is also a member.
+Justin David Hawkins (born 17 March 1975) is an English musician.
+He is the founder, lead singer, and lead guitarist of The Darkness, of which his younger brother Dan is also a member.
 He is also the lead singer and guitarist for the band Hot Leg, formed in 2008 and now on hiatus.
 In 2021, Hawkins launched a YouTube channel entitled Justin Hawkins Rides Again, where he does comedic analysis on songs or artists in addition to covering news in the musical community.
+Hawkins has been widely praised for his musical abilities, particularly his voice which spans five octaves.

 Early life

 Hawkins was born on 17 March 1975 in Chertsey, Surrey to Sandra and Harold Hawkins.
 His brother Dan Hawkins was born on 12 December 1976.
 The brothers grew up in Lowestoft, Suffolk; Hawkins recalled that he and Dan shared a friendly sibling rivalry which prompted both brothers to learn to play the guitar at a young age.
 Hawkins and his brother both attended East Point Academy.
 He later found interest as a vocalist, citing Freddie Mercury and Bon Scott as his two biggest influences.